Henry Smith Pritchett: Missouri’s Most Interesting Man

 When Pritchett returned from his expedition tracking Venus, he accepted a teaching position at Washington University in St. Louis.
 He helped develop the astronomy department at the elite college, while also taking on the duties of teaching mathematics.
 This was no easy task as he was teaching the brightest scientific minds of the late 1800s at the university.

 Even though he was already a working professor at a top-tier university, Pritchett decided to pursue even more education.
 He left St. Louis to attain a PhD in Germany at the University of Munich.
 But once again, that was just the beginning of the next phase of education, not the end goal.
-After attaining the doctoral degree, he then worked at the Superintendent of the US Coast and Geodetic Survey and as selected to be a member of the American Philosophic Society.
+After attaining the doctoral degree, he worked as the Superintendent of the US Coast and Geodetic Survey.
+He was also selected to be a member of the American Philosophic Society.

 MIT President

 At the age of 43, he was named the fifth president of the Massachusetts Institute of Technology.
 He held that position from 1900 to 1906.
 It was during this era that MIT became a research powerhouse.
-Pritchett led the effort to add more labs to the university and expand study areas to move MIT to become one of the top technology universities in the world.
-He told faculty that he understood the value of research during his time in Germany, and this move was the next step in moving the university forward.
+Pritchett led the effort to add more labs to the university.
+He worked to expand study areas too.
+These actions helped MIT become one of the top technology universities in the world.
+He told faculty that he understood the value of research during his time in Germany.
+This move was the next step in moving the university forward.

 The Carnegie Years

-Pritchett was always looking for new ways to expand his intellect and influence, so when Andrew Carnegie came calling in 1906, it was time to move to something bigger.
+Pritchett was always looking for new ways to expand his intellect and influence.
+So, when Andrew Carnegie came calling in 1906, it was time to move to something bigger.
 Pritchett had befriended Carnegie years earlier at a luncheon hosted by President Theodore Roosevelt.
-Carnegie was so impressed with Pritchett that when he decided to begin the foundation, Carnegie persuaded Pritchett to leave MIT to run the facility.
-Thus, Henry Pritchett was named the first president of the Carnegie Foundation for the Advancement of Teaching where he stayed until his retirement in 1930.
+Carnegie was so impressed with Pritchett.
+When he decided to begin the foundation, Carnegie persuaded Pritchett to leave MIT to run the facility.
+Henry Pritchett became the first president of the Carnegie Foundation for the Advancement of Teaching.
+He stayed in this role until his retirement in 1930.

 Legacy

 Henry Smith Pritchett died in 1939 at the age of 82.
 He is regarded as one of America’s foremost intellectuals and visionaries.
-The Pritchett Lounge at MIT is named in his honor and the Pritchett family name is also prevalent at locations across the state of Missouri, including on the campus of Central Methodist University.
+The Pritchett Lounge at MIT is named in his honor.
+The Pritchett family name is also prevalent at locations across the state of Missouri.
+This includes on the campus of Central Methodist University.
 The Pritchett Trail in the Santa Barbara Botanic Garden is also named in honor of his wife, Eva Pritchett.
-There is even a Pritchett Cemetery still located in Warren County near Wright City, close to where many of the extended family lived.
+There is a Pritchett Cemetery still located in Warren County near Wright City.
+It is close to where many of the extended family lived.